openshift/training/docs/05-infrastructure-nodes.md

 a worker and must be covered by a subscription.

 ## More MachineSet Details
-In [the cluster-scaling excercises](04-scaling-cluster.md) you explored the use of `MachineSets` and adding replicas within them.
+In [the cluster-scaling excercises](04-scaling-cluster.md) you explored using `MachineSets` and scaling the cluster by changing their replica count.
 In the case of an infrastructure node, we want to create additional `Machines` that have specific kubernetes labels.
 Then, we can configure the various components to run specifically on nodes with those labels.

 To accomplish this, you will create additional `MachineSets`.
 The easiest way to do this is to `get` the existing `MachineSets` into a file, and then